top of page

 • Multi-user teams operate in the same synthetic space

-Varjo XR-4 - the world’s most advanced MR headset
+BlueRoom’s MR system employs the Varjo XR-4, the world’s most advanced MR headset, featuring:

 • Human-eye resolution